Living Learning Communities (LLCs)

 “There’s always a welcoming fireplace and friendly faces.
 I miss that place!”
 Marisa Hagen, Major: Public Health, Health Sciences LLC

 The mission of the Transfer LLC is to give transfer students a real sense of belonging to the University community and provide them with the skills and resources needed to be successful as they transition to the University learning environment.
 Transfer students are not new to college and have unique set-up needs.
-The Transfer LLC will allow transfer students to live amongst other transfer students guided by an RA who was also a transfer student.
+The Transfer LLC will allow transfer students to live amongst other transfer students.
 Our goal is to not just help you adapt to the University, but to have you add your uniqueness to enhance the campus community.

 Goals